peterhurford/git-aliases.zsh/README.md

 * `dif` shows you the output of both `git diff` and `git status`.
 * `prune <branch>` will delete that branch both locally and on git.

+No changes are made to anything involving `git checkout`, `git push`, or `git pull`, because these functionalities are turbocharged by [Send.zsh](https://github.com/robertzk/send.zsh) and [Send.vim](https://github.com/peterhurford/send.vim).

 ## Installation